forseti-security/forseti-security/_docs/guides/best-practices.md

 {% include docs/required_roles.md %}

-### Service account for GSuite Groups
+### Service account for G Suite Groups
-To inventory GSuite Groups and their members, Forseti Security uses a service account enabled for GSuite domain-wide delegation.
+To inventory G Suite Groups and their members, Forseti Security uses a service account enabled for G Suite domain-wide delegation.
 The only permission this service account needs is read-access on the Groups and Group Members services.

  * `https://www.googleapis.com/auth/admin.directory.group.readonly`